-If you’re an adult learner enrolled in a local or online GED class, your GED program probably includes GED test prep materials, like a GED guide or workbook.
+If you're an adult learner enrolled in a local or online GED test class, your GED test program probably includes GED test prep materials, like a GED test guide or workbook.
 You can supplement these with additional materials that may be better designed for the way you learn.
-Libraries often have GED materials for loan, and local or online bookstores also have a range of offerings.
-Materials like a GED guide, online GED practice test, and online GED courses are also available through the Internet.
-Shop wisely though; be sure that study materials are authentic and will enhance your GED study program.
+Libraries often have GED test materials for loan, and local or online bookstores also have a range of offerings.
+Materials like a GED test guide, online GED certificate practice test, and online GED test courses are also available through the Internet.
+Shop wisely though; be sure that study materials are authentic and will enhance your GED test study program.

 What motivates you?

-Motivation is essentially based on a single premise: how bad you want something.
-The question isn’t: “How can I get my GED?”
-The question is: “How bad do I want my GED?”
+Motivation is essentially based on a single premise: how badly you want something.
+The question isn't: "How can I get my GED certificate?"
+The question is: "How badly do I want my GED certificate?"
 If you really want it to happen, it will.
 If passing the GED test is your priority, you will do it.
-It’s that simple.
+It's that simple.

 To make it easier to keep the GED test your priority, prepare through small, well-planned steps.
 Accomplish each step, and build upon them.
 Then use these accomplishments as additional motivators to move you closer to the final achievement: your GED certificate.